9 Steps on How to Write an Author Bio that Gets Clicks [with Examples + Templates]

 Example: “Follow Jane on Twitter at @JaneSmithWrites for updates on her latest releases, or visit her website at JaneSmith.com to learn more about her work.”

 Natalie Alsop is a Content Marketing Strategist and founder of Engaging Content.
-She teaches, enables and consults small businesses on how to harness search strategies into their daily marketing.
-A self-confessed lazy marketer, Natalie aims to educate how your website, when set up correctly, can bring the right traffic to your website and convert this into quality clients.
+She teaches, enables and consults service businesses to harness search strategies into their daily marketing.
+From coaches, consultants and marketing managers Natalie helps them to rank on page 1 of Google by increasing website traffic through SEO, converting user intent into more leads and ROI—without the headache of SEO jargon!
+Natalie's mission is to educate how a website, when set up correctly, can bring the right traffic to and convert this into quality clients.

 Natalie Alsop